nordic-institute/X-Road/doc/security_server_sidecar_user_guide.md

 The script setup_security_server_sidecar.sh will:

-- Create a docker bridge-type network called xroad-network to provide container-to-container communication.
+- Create a Docker bridge-type network called xroad-network to provide container-to-container communication.
 - Build xroad-sidecar-security-server-image performing the following configuration steps:
-  - Downloads and installs the packages xroad-proxy, xroad-addon-metaservices, xroad-addon-wsdlvalidator and xroad-autologin from the public NIIS artifactory repository (version bionic-6.22.0 or later).
+  - Downloads and installs the packages xroad-proxy, xroad-addon-metaservices, xroad-addon-wsdlvalidator and xroad-autologin from the public NIIS artifactory repository (version bionic-6.23.0 or later).
   - Removes the generated serverconf database and properties files (to be re-generated in the initial configuration script).
   - Removes the default admin username (to be re-generated in the initial configuration script).
   - Removes the generated internal and nginx certificates (to be re-generated in the initial configuration script).